marcos-castrillo/instrumental_panel/README.md

 Monitorization of a Stirling engine.

-The data is received from an Arduino and displayed using a Raspberry Pi.
+The data is received from an Arduino and displayed on a LCD using a Raspberry Pi.

+My contribution to the project was writing the code to analyze the received data and represent it in real time using different gauges and charts.
+I had to mock the data because that part of the project wasn't ready yet.

+This code was written for my Thesis during 2017/2018.

 # Dependencies:

 * Python 3.5.3 (Instalated by default in Raspbian)
 * Tkinter module

-# POSIBLE ERRORS:
+# Error debugging:

 ImportError: No module named 'meter'
 * Every .py file has to be in the same folder.